GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/111-intro-to-html-css.md

 ## Tutorial 01

+Using a pen and paper, let's draw an HTML element.

 ## Semantic Markup
 Semantic elements tell web browsers something about the contents of the element.
 They designed to communicate the meaning of the content to the browser, developer, reader, and any other technologies interpreting the document (e.g. voice assistants, search engine web crawler, browser translation tools, or assistive technologies such as screen readers).

 [add image here]

 There are approximately 100 semantic elements available.
-There are approximately 100 semantic elements available.
 The following is a list of commonly used ones:

+### View Source

 ## Tutorial 02
 For this exercise, let’s focus on presenting the text in different hierarchies and scales using the following HTML elements: .
 Do not link to external sites, rather link to parts of your poem using an attribute to assign an id .
 In doing so, think about how you can use the anchor links to meaningfully translate movement to your content.

 Starter code for this tutorial can be found [here]().

-## HTML Structure — Basic Requirements of a Web Page
-HTML defines the structure and content of information on the page.
-All HTML pages have the same basic structure:

-[add image here]

 ## Page Structure